moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - destination bucket's KMS key, if encrypted
 - an email address or Slack channel to send scan completion alerts to (optional)

-Please [raise a support ticket](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml) with the required information to start the onboarding process.

 > **Note**: We'll generally use the supplier's name or organisation as the account's `USERNAME`, which the person or system using the ingestion service needs to log in.
 We may change it if we think there's a security issue.

 ### Request access if you need to download files